oliciep/Dissertation-RULSTM/README.md

 Grade Received: *1st (71%)* 🥇

 ## Overview
 This project is designed around the improvement and developmenet of the RULSTM architecture.
 I have tweaked the original architecture to increase efficiency and also introduce newer architectural technologies from the field (AVT).
-In addition, I carried out a number of experiments to foresee potential future research within the field of computer vision.
+In addition, I carried out a number of experiments to explore potential future research within the field of computer vision, as detailed within the adjacent research paper.

 ## Features